 In 1514, Copernicus distributed a handwritten book to his friends that set out his view of the universe.
 In it, he proposed that the center of the universe was not Earth, but that the sun lay near it.
 He also suggested that Earth's rotation accounted for the rise and setting of the sun, the movement of the stars, and that the cycle of seasons was caused by Earth's revolutions around it.

-It wasn't until he lay on his deathbed at the age of 70 that Copernicus published his book, De Revolutionibus Orbium Coelestium ("On the Revolutions of the Heavenly Spheres").
+Copernicus finished the first manuscript of his book, "De Revolutionibus Orbium Coelestium" ("On the Revolutions of the Heavenly Spheres (opens in new tab)") in 1532.
 In it, Copernicus established that the planets orbited the sun rather than the Earth.
-He lay out his model of the solar system and the path of the planets.
+He laid out his model of the solar system and the path of the planets.

-Refining the work
+Refining the work of Copernicus

 Although Copernicus' model changed the layout of the universe, it still had its faults.
 For one thing, Copernicus held to the classical idea that the planets traveled in perfect circles.
 It wasn't until the 1600s that Johannes Kepler proposed the orbits were instead ellipses.
-As such, Copernicus' model featured the same epicycles that marred in Ptolemy's work, although there were fewer.
+As such, Copernicus' model featured the same epicycles that marred Ptolemy's work, although there were fewer.